ReaganD1/Project6-Reagan_Dhar/README.md

 ## Notes

-I learned how to use RecyclerView in android studio and how to import data into it.
+I learned how to use RecyclerView in Android Studio and how to import data into it.

 ## License